 "If the death of a loved one comes suddenly or unexpectedly, the immediate reaction is usually one of disbelief: “It can’t be true; you must be mistaken,” or “Are you sure?”
 These common reactions are accompanied by a numbing effect, during which time the person does not fully comprehend the impact that this loss will have upon their life." https://www.churchofjesuschrist.org/study/ensign/1972/10/alone-through-death

 Shock and denial are natural responses to intense grief.
-They often come first, like a fog that settles over you.
-You may feel as if the world has stopped.
 You might hear yourself say, “This can’t be happening,” or “I keep expecting them to walk through the door.”
-These thoughts are not wrong.
-They’re part of the grieving process.

-In the initial stages of shock and denial, the goal is not to “fix” your grief, but to gently steady yourself amid the first waves by grounding in eternal truths.
-This is a journey of healing—one that calls for patience with yourself and deep reliance on the divine comfort offered through God’s plan, His Holy Son, and His Holy Spirit.
+In the initial stages of loss, the goal is not to “fix” your grief, but to gently steady yourself amid waves of intense emotions.
+This is a journey of healing—one that calls for patience with yourself, support from others, and reliance on heavenly powers.

 Self-care is not a luxury, but a necessity for healing.
 Small daily acts of kindness to yourself can make a difference in moments of deep distress.
 Be patient and compassionate with yourself as you navigate this difficult journey.